marziarivi/RadioLensfit2/README.md

 According to the related distributions (see paper), it randomly generates:

-position l,m (RAD) in a disk area flux (uJy) scalelength (arcsec), ellipticity components e1, e2
+position l,m (RAD) in a disk area

+flux (uJy)

+scalelength (arcsec),

+ellipticity components e1, e2

-Distribution parameters can be modified changing the file *default_params.h*: maximum flux (200 uJy), galaxy parameter distributions, number of galaxy orientations (10).
+Distribution parameters can be modified by changing the file *default_params.h*: maximum flux (200 uJy), galaxy parameter distributions, number of galaxy orientations (10).

 Usage: *Catalog* (number of sources) (effective field of view) (minimum flux)